Raising money for startups can be a challenge. There are a few things that business owners need to avoid when seeking external investment.

 5. Focusing more on looking for funding

-It is easy to find yourself so immersed in hunting for money for business that you forget to build the business.
-Your clients are just as an essential source of business capital as the investors.
+It is easy to find yourself so immersed in hunting for money for a business that you forget to build the business.
+Your clients are just as an essential source of business capital as investors.
 Poor marketing and not lack of funds is the leading cause of business troubles today.
 Create time to hunt for customers even as you look for people to put their money into your business.

 6. Not doing proper background checks on the investors